nthndy/homuncu_loc/README.md

 The Lung-on-a-Chip project relies on the following dependencies:

-- Python (version X.X.X)
+- Python (version 3.9.12)
-- Jupyter Notebook (version X.X.X)
-- btrack (version X.X.X)
+- btrack (version 0.6.3)
-- Other Python packages listed in the requirements.txt file
+- Other Python packages listed in the `environment.yml` file

 Ensure that these dependencies are installed and configured correctly before running the project.